bfriel/PokeBounce/README.md

 ### Dynamically Set Images

-The type of pokeball shown (i.e. Greatball, UltraBall) is determined based on the size of the pokeball.
+The type of pokeball shown (i.e. Greatball, Ultraball) is determined based on the size of the pokeball.
 When a large pokeball is split into two smaller pokeballs, the images of the smaller pokeballs are dynamically set to represent the new pokeball.

 ```javascript
 const Ball = function(options) {